Abortion

 Expulsion of a foetus from the womb before it is able to survive.

-The European Charter of Fundamental Rights includes the right to life (Art.
-2).
-The Lisbon Treaty makes the Charter legally binding, see Art.
-6 TEU.
-The EU Court in Luxembourg may therefore formally judge on sensitive moral and ethical questions.
+The European Charter of Fundamental Rights includes the right to life in Article 2.
+The Lisbon Treaty makes the Charter legally binding - see Article 6 TEU.
+The Melloni court case from 2013 gives the Charter primacy over national constitutions.

 Notes